An algorithm for finding square root modulo p: Abstract

 \section{Abstract}

-We propose a novel algorithm for finding square roots modulo p in finite field $F^*_p$.
-Although there exists a direct formula to calculate square root of an element of field $F^*_p$ , for $p \equiv 3\pmod4$, but calculating square root for $p \equiv 1\pmod4$ is non trivial.
+We propose a novel algorithm for finding square roots modulo $p$ in finite field $F^*_p$.
+Although there exists a direct formula to calculate square root of an element of field $F^*_p$, for $p \equiv 3\pmod4$, but calculating square root for $p \equiv 1\pmod4$ is non trivial.
 Tonelli-Shanks algorithm remains the most widely used and probably the fastest when averaged over all primes [19].
-This paper proposes a new algorithm for finding square roots in $F^*_p$ for all odd primes, which shows improvement over existing method in practical terms although asymptotically gives the same run time as Tonelli-Shanks.\\ Apart from equally efficient computation time, the proposed method does not necessarily require availability of non-residue and can work with `relative non-residue' also.
-Such `relative non-residues' are much easier to find ( probability $\frac{2}{3}$) compared to non-residues ( probability $\frac{1}{2}$).
+This paper proposes a new algorithm for finding square roots in $F^*_p$ for all odd primes, which shows improvement over existing method in practical terms although asymptotically gives the same run time as Tonelli-Shanks.\\ All algorithms, used in practice, for finding square root in finite field $F^*_p$ require knowledge of atleast one non-residue.
+However, there is no known deterministic polynomial time method to find non-residue in $F^*_p$ where $p \equiv 1\pmod4$.
+Although probability that an element, randomly chosen, is a non-residue is $\frac{1}{2}$ (as we know that half the elements of $F^*_p$ are non-residues).\\ Apart from efficient computation time, the proposed method does not necessarily require availability of non-residue and can work with \emph{`relative'} non-residue also.
+Such \emph{`relative'} non-residues are much easier to find ( probability $=\frac{2}{3}$) compared to finding non-residues ( probability $=\frac{1}{2}$).\\